 Now the dogs are behind the gate when the doorbell rings.
 Susan walks through, shuts the gate, and can get her wine deliveries, and the kids can come in with their friends.

-Now we are working on down stay and calming down when the doorbell rings, but having the gate will help tremendously as the girls learn they can’t get to the door.
+We are working on down stay and calming down when the doorbell rings, but having the gate will help tremendously as the girls learn they can’t get to the door.
 Environmental management is always the first step in changing behavior.

 If you need a free-standing walk-through gate at your front door, here are a few options: